Mission of the Center

 Multiliteracies.
 Noun.
 "The multiplicity of communications channels and media, and the increasing saliency of cultural and linguistic diversity." -- New London Group (1996).

-The Writing and Multiliteracy Center (WMC)'s mission is provide students and faculty with a range of free support services and programs that help them address 21st Century challenges of creatively thinking about, reading, and composing in written, oral, visual, multimodal, and digital forms of communication.
+The Writing and Multiliteracy Center (WMC)'s mission is to provide students and faculty with a range of free support services and programs that help them address 21st Century challenges of creatively thinking about, reading, and composing in written, oral, visual, multimodal, and digital forms of communication.
 We aim to foster a robust culture of writing and communication at CI, with an interest in helping students across disciplines learn modes of representation and communication that shape their academic, working, civic, and private lives.
 In addition, we believe that writing and multiliteracy centers are intrinsically multicultural and multilingual spaces and that the WMC can be a powerful advocate for equity.
 We embrace the position statements on diversity and disabilities as articulated by the International Writing Center Association (IWCA) and actively diversify our team and address barriers in meaningful ways.

 • For a general introduction to our programs and services, please view our slideshow.